xerolinux/XeroHub/content/xero-news/submit-content/index.md

 ![Image2](https://i.imgur.com/sdCCPtn.png)

 Don't forget to update the date of the post in `date:`, also give it a short descriptive `title:` with a good `description`.
 Finally use the right `tags:` as shown in the screenshot.
+If in doubt click this  to check >> [**Template**](https://github.com/xerolinux/XeroHub/tree/main/content/posts/spotube-for-spotify)

 With that out of the way, for more information about the various supported **Shortcodes** you can use, you can find them here >> [**BlowFish Shortcodes**](https://blowfish.page/docs/shortcodes/).